catseye/Befunge-93/doc/Befunge-93.markdown

 The last two commands that need to be explained are the ones that allow you to examine and change the contents of the torus where the program is stored.
-This 'playfield' can be used for auxilliary storage when the stack alone will not suffice, but keep in mind that it also contains the running program.
+This 'playfield' can be used for auxiliary storage when the stack alone will not suffice, but keep in mind that it also contains the running program.